parallelus/customizer-remove-all-parts/README.md

 ### Installation

-Upload WP CRAP to your blog or use the dashboard to Add New plugins and activate it.
+Upload plugin to your site or use the dashboard to Add New plugins and activate it.
 That's it!
 No options needed.
 Customizer is gone.

 ### Changelog